-Making this English Muffin recipe isn’t difficult, but it is precise.
-It’s worth the effort, I promise.
+Making this English Muffin recipe isn’t difficult - your stand mixer does the kneading and you won't spend a minute at the stovetop.
+It is precise, but it’s worth the effort, I promise.
 Take care when you make them to follow the instructions about temperatures and resting times and you’ll be rewarded with spectacular, Homemade English Muffins!

 When we lived in Seattle, we started the day with a Dahlia Bakery breakfast sandwich whenever we happened to be on that end of town before 10am.
 Sometimes we'd arrive at 10:15 and just shuffle past the window looking forlorn.